aarondh-zz/SuperRollingFileAlternate/Serilog.Sinks.SuperRollingFileAlternate/ReadMe.md

 ```

 > **Important:** Only one process may write to a log file at a given time.
 For multi-process scenarios, either use separate files or [one of the non-file-based sinks](https://github.com/serilog/serilog/wiki/Provided-Sinks).

+## Parameters

+The following parameters can be set via code or using the AppSettings (if the Serilog.AppSettings package is installed, see below)

+###logDirectory

+The `logDirectory` parameter specifies where the log file sets will be written to.
+There is no default.

 ### Format